VictorDrijkoningen/auto-update-esphome/README.md

 -e RUN_DAYS="1,10,20" (comma separated list of days in the month that it should run the update cycle)

+-e RUN_MONTHS="1,10,12" (comma separated list of months in the year that it should run the update cycle)

 -e RUN_TIME="01:00" (time to run the update cycle at, format: hour:minutes)

 -e SCREENSHOT_LOG="TRUE" (OPTIONAL this enables the screenshot logging capability for debugging)